<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=256579306243461&amp;ev=PageView&amp;noscript=1">

 The world of streaming apps has revolutionized the way the world watches movies and TV shows.
 However, with so many streaming services popping up all over the internet, and with all the original content, classic favorites, and international movies, each one offers, it can be overwhelming to decide which one has the best viewing options.

 Additionally, with the opportunities for streaming now available from your smartphone, laptop, smart TV, tablet, and more, it can be difficult to keep track of all your electronic and streaming devices.
 Thankfully, an extended warranty plan can make sure they're all protected in case you happen to lose one, or drop it by accident.
-Shop with the Mulberry browser extension to find the best coverage for all your streaming devices.
+Subscribe to Mulberry Unlimited for coverage on your streaming devices, electronics, and more under the same product protection plan.
+It's the product protection subscription you've been waiting for.

 Which streaming apps allow password sharing?